DOI-ONRR/blog-nrrd/src/pages/content-audit/index.md

 ## Pivot tables and visualizations

 Now that I had my database and audit complete, it was time to update the approximately 160 content items that needed attention.
-I integrated annual page view analytics into the database as well, so I first prioritized updates based page views.
+I integrated annual page view analytics into the database as well, so I first prioritized updates based on page views.

 As I corrected issues found in the audit, I also updated the database to indicate that the issue was fixed.
 In addition, I notated what fixes were made in the audit section of the database.

 Because I cataloged my content into a functional database, I was able to create pivot tables and charts from the resulting pivots.
-I used these to visualize the amount of content that needed updating, which content types required updating, and track my progress.
+I used these to visualize the amount of content that needed updating, which content types required updating, and to track my progress.

 These visualizations helped me inform management of my progress.
 It also helped me justify my work, illustrating that making these content fixes was worth my time.
 I used these prioritization and visualization methods to break up the audit findings and fixes into [multiple issues](https://github.com/DOI-ONRR/nrrd/issues?q=is%3Aissue+is%3Aclosed+content+audit) that spread across several sprints.